FBerntsson/CAGEO-2016-18-R1/README.md

 The Matlab codes used for creating the graphs in the paper are available in this repository.
 Read the file Contents.m for more information.
 To get started run PaperGraphs.m which generates most of the figures available in the paper.
 The codes are written in such a way that the thermal model can be changes relatively easily.
-The thermal parameters are seperated from the rest of the solution software and the asdsumption is that a function
+The thermal parameters are seperated from the rest of the solution software and the assumption is that a function

   >> [K,A]=ThermalModel(X,Z,T)